dylan-chong/ex_structable/README.md

 And you have to write this boilerplate for every module you have!
 That can be a lot of duplication!

-## The Solution
+## A Solution

-By the magic of Elixir macros, we can remove the duplication!
+By the magic of Elixir macros, we can remove the boilerplate/duplication!

 ```elixir
 defmodule Point do